 Teachers and Students

-If you're looking for PA energy data, it is at a variety of websites which we have listed on our Energy Data website.
+If you're looking for PA energy data, here is a firsthand look at the 2018 Update of Pennsylvania’s Energy Star® Certified Schools .
+For more information there is a variety of websites which we have listed on our Energy Data website.

 If you want to help your school save energy – whether you're a student or a teacher – you can find a variety of programs you can engage in.
 They include: